Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of galaxy properties on broad-band colours

 There are two parameters controlling nebular emission line ratios in \galaxpy, $Z_{\rm ISM}$ and $U_S$.
 In contrast to other \galaxpy parameters, a monotonic change any of these two parameters does not result in broad-band colours getting systematically bluer or redder.
 Consider, for example, how the colours of a galaxy change when excluding emission lines altogether versus including emission lines using $Z_{\rm ISM}=0.001$ and $\log_{10}U_S=-1$ or the same value of $Z_{\rm ISM}$ and $\log_{10}U_S=-4$.
 We find that for the first case the u-g and g-r colours shift by 19.4 and -13.2 mmag, respectively, while for the second case the variations are -35.6 and 15.1 mmag.

 Some combinations of $Z_{\rm ISM}$ and $U_S$ produce emission line ratios that are incompatible with observations, and thus the colour distributions shown in the bottom-middle and bottom-right panels of Fig.~\ref{fig:diff_params} overestimate the range of colour variations expected for realistic nebular emission lines.
-Regarding the directions in colour space associated with variations in these two parameters, we find that the angles formed by the $Z_{\rm ISM}$- and $U_S$-directions and the SFH-direction are very large, approximately 41 and 55 degrees.
+Regarding the directions in colour space associated with variations in these two parameters, we find that the angles formed by the $Z_{\rm ISM}$- and $U_S$-directions and the SFH-direction are 22 and 55 degrees, respectively.
 Nebular emission lines thus vary galaxy colours in quite distinct directions in colour space relative to SFH variations.
+Finally, we note that nebular continuum emission is currently neglected in \galaxpy; as a result, star-forming galaxies should present even bluer colours and the directions associated with nebular emission line parameters could be rotated.